ingonyama-zk/developer-docs/docs/icicle/golang-bindings.md

 The current supported options are `libbn254.so`, `libbls12_381.so`, `libbls12_377.so`, `libbw6_671.so` and all to compile all curves.
 The resulting .so files are the compiled shared libraries for each curve.

-Once the shared library has been built
+Once the static library has been built

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH/<path_to_shared_libs>